 A diagnosis of dementia is based on the following:

-More detailed testing (called neuropsychologic testing) is sometimes needed.
+Neuropsychologic testing, which is more detailed, is sometimes needed.
 This testing covers all the main areas of mental function, including mood, and usually takes 1 to 3 hours.
-This testing helps doctors distinguish dementia from age-associated memory impairment, mild cognitive impairment, and depression.
+This testing helps doctors distinguish dementia from age-associated memory impairment Dementia , mild cognitive impairment Dementia , and depression Dementia .

 Distinguishing delirium from dementia with Lewy bodies is particularly important because in both, mental function also fluctuates.